sureshkumarnagarajanmca/sails-grunt-task-db-migrate/README.md

 Supports Sails 0.10.x+ till Sails 1.2.4.

-You don't need to install the dependencies individually.
+You don't need to install the dependencies manually.
+Instead, the dependencies ( like db-migrate, db-migrate-mongodb, etc... ) will be installed automatically.
 Before install this npm, please create `config/migrations.js`.

 And also, this npm supports db:create, db:drop and db:seed.